J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 Included are the Tableau Dashboards, datasets used and predictive model.

-Due to the large size of the datasets and files, the following files were NOT uplaoded
+Due to the large size of the datasets and files, the following files were NOT uploaded
 - (facilities added) 1990-2000 Resale Price of Flats.csv
 - (facilities added) 2000-2012 Resale Price of Flats.csv
 - (facilities added) 2012-2014 Resale Price of Flats.csv